-We already had plans for our first day, so before long we set out to do a tour with our Colombian charity friends.
+We already had plans for our first day, so before long we set out to visit our Colombian charity friends.
 We took a taxi into Santa Marta (our local city) and the rain just kept falling.
 As the water flowed in rivers down from the hillsides, and swirled around the taxi, with thunder and lightening crashing around us, we were starting to get a bit worried.
 Dad spotted a teenage boy, taking a shower in the street, using the water that was streaming off one of the roofs, overflowing out of the end of a gutter.
+Lots of people don’t have showers in their homes so he was smart to take advantage of the opportunity.
 Then the taxi driver said that he couldn’t take us any further because the water was just too deep and his taxi would flood.

 When we got out, we still hadn’t got to the place where we were meeting our friends, so we bravely tried to continue our journey on foot.

 Sometimes we had to turn back and try a different route when the water got too deep, but we didn’t give up easily and eventually we got to a place where we could almost see the cafe we were heading to.
 But disaster! – the water on these final few streets was waist deep and fast flowing and it was just too dangerous to go any further.
 Also, at this moment, Oren suddenly noticed bugs crawling along the walls on the other side of the road.
 We looked closer and discovered that loads of ‘cucarachas’ (cockroaches) had scrambled up the side of someone’s house.
 They had fled there in search of dry land as their usual hiding places were under water.
 It was disgusting!